Ito Smith

-Romarius "Ito" Smith (born September 11, 1995) is an American football running back who is a free agent.
-Smith was drafted by the Atlanta Falcons in the fourth round of the 2018 NFL Draft, and played three seasons for the Falcons in the NFL.
-He played college football at Southern Miss.
+Romarius "Ito" Smith (born September 11, 1995) is an American former professional football player who was a running back in the National Football League (NFL).
+Smith was selected by the Atlanta Falcons in the fourth round of the 2018 NFL draft, and played three seasons for the Falcons in the NFL.
+He played college football for the Southern Miss Golden Eagles.

-Early years
+Early life

 Smith attended and played high school football at McGill–Toolen Catholic High School.
 As a result of his high school career playing for the Yellow Jackets, he was named as a three-star prospect by 247Sports and a two-star prospect according to Rivals.com and Scout.com.
 He committed to Southern Miss to play football over offers from Duke, Georgia Tech, Louisiana Tech, and Western Kentucky, among others.

 College career

 As a sophomore in 2015, he rushed for 1,128 yards and 10 touchdowns and caught 49 passes for 515 yards.
-His average of 134 yards of total offense per game in 2015 ranked 18th among Division I FBS players.
+His average of 134 yards of total offense per game in 2015 ranked 18th among Football Bowl Subdivision players.

 In July 2016, Smith was named to the watch list for the Maxwell Award.
 In September 2016, he set a school record with an 86-yard touchdown run against Savannah State.

 During his college career, he rushed for 4,538 yards and 42 rushing touchdowns.